Moustafa-E/Learning-Java/JavaSE-The-Big-Picture/Introducing-the-Java-Platform.md

 # The Platform

-## The JDK
+## JDK, JRE, JDE, JVM, JSE-API
-We can split Java into the 3 parts below.
-These make up the <span style="color:pink">Java Development Kit (JDK)</span>.
-This contains all the tools needed to run Java apps.
+We can split Java into the 3 basic parts below:

 ### 1. Programming Language
 Defines Syntax, keywords file structure, etc.
 ### 2. Runtime Environment
 Where Java code is executed.
-This abstracts away the code from the underlying hardware, meaning it can run anywhere.
+The Java Virtual Machine (<span style="color:pink">JVM</span>) and Standard Edition APIs (<span style="color:pink">JSE-API</span>) make up the (<span style="color:pink">JDK</span>) - The Java Development Kit.
+The JVM is responsible for abstracting away Bytecode and turning it into machine code readable by the OS & Hardware it sits in.
 ### 3. Standard Library
 Collection of code written for us so that we aren't constantly re-inventing the wheel.
+Third party libraries exist too, but they don't come prepackaged with Java.

 ## The Development Cycle
 ```mermaid
 flowchart LR